Skip to main content

 • “The progress felt well-paced for the most part, with only a section near the end of the game being rather tedious, with tasks having too little variation and being just a bit too lengthy.”

-The humor in the game is generally well-received, with players appreciating its cute storylines and funny art prompts that contribute to a charming and relaxing experience.
-However, some users feel that the game's attempts at humor are inconsistent and not always successful.
+The humor in the game is generally well-received, with players appreciating its cute storylines and hilarious art prompts that contribute to a fun and charming experience.
+However, some users feel that the game's attempts at humor are inconsistent, with mixed results in execution.
+Overall, it offers a lighthearted atmosphere, though not all jokes land effectively.

 • “This game is pretty darn fun and funny!”